Moringen concentration camp: Female camp, October 1933 – March 1938

-In October 1933, after another round of negotiation between provincial administration and the Ministry of Interior, Moringen was designated as the sole official concentration camp for the women.
+In October 1933, after another round of negotiation between provincial administration and the Ministry of Interior, Moringen was designated as the sole official concentration camp for women.
 Male prisoners were gradually moved to other prisons and camps throughout summer and autumn.
 Some were released, others transported to different camps; the last men from Moringen left for Oranienburg concentration camp in November 1933.

 Prussian Gestapo leased the facility from the provincial administration and thus SS assumed formal control over Moringen.
 However, Hugo Krack retained his managerial position and civilian administration remained responsible for ensuring relatively humane conditions.
 Life in Moringen was filled not with physical violence and terror but with monotony and depression.
 Food was "utterly inadequate" but prisoners were allowed to receive money, packages and letters (subject to censorship; the right was collectively revoked as a penalty); they had time, strength and tools to pursue their hobbies of embroidery and sewing and were even permitted to have their personal lockers (subject to searching).
 They were not issued prison uniforms and did not have to wear identification badges.
-Few Jewish prisoners were prohibited from communicating with others, but enforcement proved impossible.
+The few Jewish prisoners were prohibited from communicating with others, but enforcement proved impossible.

 Initially, the camp was filled by members of political opposition (Schutzhäftlinge, "protective detainees"), predominantly Communists and Jehovah's Witnesses, but by 1936 the system also "detained" members of other "undesirable" social groups.
 Moringen absorbed labor union activities, women who returned from emigration (since March 1935), prostitutes and those charged with "defamation of the State".
 Some were delivered in "utter mental collapse" caused by prior interrogations.